Rigid automorphisms of linking systems of finite groups of Lie type: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Dr. Justin Lynd for his thoughtful supervision and guidance throughout the dissertation process.
 This paper, derived from that work, owes much to his expertise and support.
+The author would also like to thank an anonymous reviewer for their helpful notes.